loredeluca/VeinsProject/README.md

 # VeinsProject
-Project on the Vehicular Adhoc Network
+Project on the Vehicular Adhoc Network based on information propagation delay with and without RSU.

-                                --->Soon the complete description of the project <---